IIT-EnergySystemModels/openTEPES/doc/rst/OutputResults.rst

 Period        Scenario    Load level  Generator   Captured SRMC when generating [€/MWh]
 ============  ==========  ==========  ==========  ======================================

 SRMC is the short-run marginal cost.
-It is computed for each load level as the generator output times the SRMC divided by the mean output of each stage.
+It is computed for each load level as the generator output multiplied by the SRMC, divided by the mean output of each stage.

 File ``oT_Result_ConsumptionCapturedSRMC.csv``